themesberg/flowbite/content/components/pagination.md

 </div>
 {{< /example >}}

-## Pagination with dropdown (New)
+## Pagination with dropdown

-Use the following list of pagination items based on two sizes powered by Tailwind CSS utility classes to indicate a series of content for your website.
+Use this example of a pagination component with a dropdown to select the number of items per page.

 {{< example class="flex flex-col space-y-6 items-center" github="components/pagination.md" show_dark=true >}}